AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 Because the basename of both files is `academy_leader.mov`, this will be an error.
 The adapters have different policies for how to handle media references.
 See below for more information.

+### URL Format

+The file bundle adapters expect the `target_url` field of the `media_reference` to be in one of two forms (as produced by python's urlparse library):

+- absolute path:  "file:///path/to/some/file" (encodes "/path/to/some/file")
+- relative path: "path/to/some/file" (assumes the path is relative to the current working directory when invoking the adapter).

 ## Structure

 File bundles, regardless of how they're encoded, have a consistent structure: